Utah Administrative Code

 (a) The CSRO hearing officer shall first make factual findings based solely on the evidence presented at the hearing without deference to any prior factual findings of the agency.
 The CSRO hearing officer shall then determine whether:

-(i) the factual findings made from the evidentiary/step 4 hearing support with substantial evidence the allegations made by the agency or the appointing authority, and
+(i) the factual findings made from the evidentiary Level 4 hearing support, by substantial evidence, the allegations made by the agency or the appointing authority, and

 (ii) the agency has correctly applied relevant policies, rules, and statutes.